 Malebranche insisted that God’s general will is operative not only in the order of nature, but also in the “order of grace.”
 However, he noted that the production of effects in the latter order also involves human action that is free in the strong sense of not being determined by anything external to the agent.
 His appeal to this sort of freedom is in fact central to his solution to the problem of moral evil, that is, the compatibility of sin with God’s goodness.
 According to Malebranche, God is not responsible for sinful action since such action derives not from Him but from sinful agents.
 Arnauld objected that this solution is “more pelagian than anything in Pelagius,” and that one must side with Augustine, who declared Pelagianism a heresy.
 Malebranche responded that he did not follow Pelagius in denying the importance of grace, and that Augustine himself had emphasized our freedom in action.

 Malebranche also held that it is obvious by “inner sensation” that we are genuinely free.
-However, there is some question whether this introspective report is compatible with Malebranche's occasionalist claim that God is the only real cause.
+However, there is some question whether this introspective report is compatible with Malebranche’s occasionalist claim that God is the only real cause.
 This question has generated considerable discussion in the recent Anglophone literature (cf. Schmaltz 2005, Greenberg 2008, and Peppers-Bates 2009).
 Malebranche did hold that God alone is the cause of our inclination to love “the good in general.”
-However, he insisted that we are free to “consent” to the stopping of that inclination at a particular object other than God.
+However, he also insisted that we are free to “consent” to the stopping of that inclination at a particular object other than God.
 Such consent results in an “absolute and intrinsic” love of that object that is sinful given that this love is worthy only of God.
 The consent is free because one is always able to suspend consent and to search for objects more worthy of our love.
-Malebranche claimed that our freedom to consent or suspend consent does not conflict with occasionalism since these acts produce no “real” or “physical” change in our minds.
-The real question for Malebranche is whether it is intelligible to say that we can act freely without bringing about some real change in ourselves.